kevin0216/kevin0216/README.md

 #### A Python-based Music Discord Bot
 A Discord bot that focused on sharing and streaming music with your friends in the same chat room
 With easy-to-use user interfaces, no more typing commands on your small phone screen
-Currently used by more than 800 servers (approx. 40000+ users)
+Currently used by more than 1200 servers (approx. 70000+ users)
-_* More feature implementations are under considering_
+**Highlighted Features:**
+- Touch-based control interface
+- Multi choice for search result is supported
+- Supporting for song auto suggestion
+- Discord server based favorite suggestion system
+- and more...
 [>> Learn more](https://github.com/TK-Entertainment/tkablent_music)

 ### exam-clock (Collab w/[@smitug01](https://github.com/smitug01))